- Blood Bank/Transfusion Medicine

 Now accepting applications for academic year 2019-2020

-The Department of Pathology and Laboratory Medicine of NewYork-Presbyterian/Weill Cornell Medical Center offers a one-year ACGME-approved Hematopathology Fellowship under the directorship of Attilio Orazi, MD.
+The Department of Pathology and Laboratory Medicine of NewYork-Presbyterian/Weill Cornell Medicine offers a one-year ACGME-approved Hematopathology Fellowship under the directorship of Attilio Orazi, MD.
 A second year may be available to qualified fellows who are interested in devoting the majority of the additional year to research.
 The fellowship is designed to prepare individuals for an academic career in hematopathology.

 During their training, fellows are responsible for the clinical diagnostic service of the Hematopathology Laboratory, where they learn an integrated morphologic, immunologic, and molecular approach to the diagnosis and classification of hematopoietic neoplasms.
 Fellows have the opportunity to master the complete range of flow cytometric, immunohistochemical, cytogenetic, and molecular biologic techniques.